whitish1984/hbs_scaffold_cli/README.md

 # Handlebars CLI for scaffolding

-This is a command line tool to render [handlebars](https://handlebarsjs.com/) templates applying static YAML/JSON data.

-Mainly designed for scaffolding: the tool can render multiple templates and make their directory structure at one time.
+This is a command line tool to render [handlebars](https://handlebarsjs.com/) templates applying static YAML/JSON data, designed mainly for scaffolding: the tool can render multiple templates and make their directory structure at one time.

-It is worked on nodejs.
+It's worked on nodejs.

 ## How to install

 There are 2 options to install this tool.

 ### Use nodejs

-You can install/use as usual as normal npm package:

 ```sh
 # global install